SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.13.md

     - *Select*: Displays the selected columns only.
 When you have selected the columns to display, you can apply another operator to refine the query.

     - *Top X*: Displays the top or bottom items of a specific column, with X being the number of items to display.
 When you select this option, you will need to specify the column from which items should be displayed and the number of items that should be displayed.
 By default, the top items are displayed.
-To display the bottom items instead, select the *Ascending* check box.
+To display the bottom items instead, select the *Ascending* checkbox.

 1. Drag the configured query to the component in order to use it.